Qiskit/qiskit-metapackage/docs/intro_tutorial1.rst

     # Map the quantum measurement to the classical bits
     circuit.measure([0, 1], [0, 1])

-    # compile the circuit down to low-level QASM instructions
+    # Compile the circuit for the support instruction set (basis_gates)
-    # supported by the backend (not needed for simple circuits)
+    # and topology (coupling_map) of the backend
     compiled_circuit = transpile(circuit, simulator)

-    # Execute the circuit on the qasm simulator
+    # Execute the circuit on the aer simulator
     job = simulator.run(compiled_circuit, shots=1000)

     # Grab results from the job